Because radio was live, members of the WBZ staff became the “WBZ Radio Players,” performing live radio dramas every week.

 October 1930: Mildred Carlson is put in charge of women’s programming and begins doing a popular show called “Home Forum.”

 1931: WBZ is the first station to provide regular air time for New England’s Governors.
 Governor Ely (MA) and Governor Winant (NH) frequently give talks on WBZ and WBZA.

-Februrary 21, 1931: Facility swap–WBZ moves to Boston; WBZA moves to East Springfield.
+February 21, 1931: Facility swap – WBZ moves to Boston; WBZA moves to East Springfield.
 WBZ begins to broadcast with 25,000 watts.

 April 19, 1931: First radio broadcast of the Boston Marathon.

-September 18, 1931: 10th anniversary celebration, at the Hotel Bradford with an impressive 30-hour show of music and famous guests.
+September 18, 1931:10th anniversary celebration is held at the Hotel Bradford with an impressive 30-hour show of music and famous guests.
 Part of the program was broadcast to the entire country over the NBC Radio Network.